 When a student changes his/her academic program, only those courses applicable to the new program will be evaluated for the qualitative and quantitative components.
 However, all courses attempted will be evaluated for the Maximum Timeframe component.
 If, under these circumstances, the student is making satisfactory academic progress, the student will regain eligibility for financial assistance funds.
-If, under these circumstances, the student is not making satisfactory academic progress, the student assistance funds.
-If, under these circumstances, the student is not making satisfactory academic progress, the student will regain eligibility for financial assistance funds.
+If, under these circumstances, the student is not making satisfactory academic progress, the student is not making satisfactory academic progress, the student student will regain eligibility for financial assistance funds.
+If, under these circumstances, the student will not regain eligibility for financial assistance funds at that time unless the student submits an appeal.